Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Insurance Design Models

 \subsection{Predetermined Tariff}

-Currently, many EVCSs operate in power grids with a predetermined (regulated) electricity tariff.
+Many EVCSs operate in power grids with a predetermined (regulated) electricity tariff.
 For example, Con Edison of New York established a customized volumetric tariff for EV charging \cite{con_ED}.
-Under this tariff, interactions between the insurer and EVCS can be modeled using a non-cooperative game structure in Fig.~\ref{fig:bi-level-model}, where the Upper-Level (UL) models the insurer and the Lower-Level (LL) is the insured EVCS.
-Mathematically this game can be expressed as the following BL optimization: \allowdisplaybreaks
+Under this tariff, interactions between the insurer and EVCS can be modeled as a non-cooperative game structure in Fig.~\ref{fig:bi-level-model}, where the Upper-Level (UL) models the insurer and the Lower-Level (LL) is the insured EVCS.
+This game can be expressed as a BL optimization: \allowdisplaybreaks